 In the past, the contributory negligence rule was more common.
 Over time, however, more states have adopted comparative negligence.
 Today, only 5 jurisdictions still use contributory negligence: Alabama, Maryland, North Carolina, Virginia, and Washington, D.C.

 To see a complete breakdown of types of negligence rules by state, check out our interactive map of comparative and contributory negligence.

 Will Contributory Negligence Prevent You From Receiving Compensation?

 If you live in a contributory negligence state and are wanting to file a personal injury lawsuit, you may be feeling worried.
 You may suspect your negligence contributed to the accident, and that you may not be able to recover damages as a result.

 However, this fear should never stop you from talking to a personal injury lawyer about the possibility of filing a lawsuit.
 Negligence is very difficult, if not impossible, for the average person to establish, and applying this concept to specific situations is a task that should be left to an experienced attorney.

 Because there are exceptions to pure contributory negligence that vary by state and circumstances, you should always consult with a qualified lawyer in your state.
-For example, if you were injured in a car crash in North Carolina, a local car accident attorney will be able to discuss the specifics of your case with you, investigate the situation, and determine whether you may be eligible for compensation.
+For example, if you were injured in a car crash, a local car accident attorney will be able to discuss the specifics of your case with you, investigate the situation, and determine whether you may be eligible for compensation.
 In the meantime, you should avoid talking to the other party’s insurance company, because you may make statements that hurt your ability to recover damages.